Code-Institute-Submissions/Jack112-create-Sprint_NovResub/README.md

   * [Favicon.io](https://favicon.io/) allowed me to generate a favicon for the project.

   * [Slick Slider JS](https://kenwheeler.github.io/slick/) was used to generate the testimonial slider on the homepage.

+  * [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) was used to assist in adding the stripe payment and order functionailty to the project